 Cosmetologists must be licensed in every state, and students should ensure that any program they are considering meets state standards.
 Most cosmetology programs require applicants to have a high school education or GED.
 Applicants must also be at least 18 years of age in order to apply for the majority of cosmetology programs.

 Cosmetology Certificate Program

-Cosmetology certificate programs take about one year to complete and provide students with the technical proficiency and skills needed to become a licensed cosmetologist.
+Cosmetology certificate programs take about one year to complete and provide students with the technical proficiency and skills needed to become licensed cosmetologists.
 Students learn about the theories and techniques behind hair, skin and nail care.
-In addition to classroom learning, they must also clock a significant amount of hours working under supervision in a salon-type setting.
-They must gain the hands-on skills necessary to cut and color hair, buff and paint nails, perform facials and more.
+They also gain the hands-on skills necessary to cut and color hair, buff and paint nails, perform facials and more.
+Courses may include: